prasenjitaich/SimpleLoginApp/README.md

 4. You can configure the DB for local/production if you wish in `settings.local.py/production.py`

-5. You can configure the Email smtp settings in `settings.settings.py`

-6. If you are using a fresh database in local, execute these commands.
+5. If you are using a fresh database in local, execute these commands.

    `python manage.py makemigrations `

    `python manage.py migrate`

-7. Run this command and your django app should be running on port `8000`
+6. Run this command and your django app should be running on port `8000`

    `python manage.py runserver`